PDS Logo, the Tree of Life

 Written by:

-In this article, we’ll cover the causes of dismissive avoidant attachment and how to lean into secure attachment, so you can experience intimacy and love without feeling trapped.
+That’s what this article covers.
+We’ll look at the causes of dismissive attachment style and how to lean into secure attachment, so you can experience intimacy and love without feeling trapped.

-Let’s dive into how to heal dismissive avoidant attachment!
+Let’s dive into how to heal your dismissive-avoidant attachment!

 The Core Wounds of the Dismissive Avoidant

 How do these attachment wounds arise?
-As for all attachment styles, they first show up in childhood.
-Dismissive avoidant children grew up with parents or caregivers who were absent.
-They learned to be independent and self-soothe, and often turned to things instead of people for comfort – for example, video games, TV series, or food.
+As with all attachment styles, they first show up in childhood.
+Avoidant children grew up with absent parents or caregivers.
+They learned to be independent and self-soothe and often turned to things instead of people for comfort—for example, video games, TV series, or food.

 dismissive-avoidant-attachment-style